1900 SW 4th Ave, Portland, OR 97201

-Information for new commercial structure or multi-family residential projects with three or more units or a commercial alteration project, which includes additional exterior work, structural changes or increase in the building footprint.
+This page contains information for new commercial structure or multi-family residential projects with three or more units or a commercial alteration project which includes additional exterior work, structural changes or increase in the building footprint.

 If your project includes work that would change the occupancy or use of an existing building, visit Building staff and Planning and Zoning staff at the Development Services Center before you prepare your materials and plans.

 Codes in effect in Portland include City Codes, such as Titles 24 and 33, as well as State building codes.
 See our Codes page for more information.